gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 ```

 Attributes of custom elements may be specified without namespace prefixes.
 This
-can be justfied since these attributes are properties of the custom elements
+can be justified since these attributes are properties of the custom elements
 and would not clash with attributes used by the standard SDFormat
 specification.
 Requiring namespaces for such attributes would make SDFormat
 files too verbose.
 The following is an example of this usage: